JarlLyng/SampleDrumConverter/README.md

 # SampleDrumConverter

-A professional macOS application for batch converting WAV audio files to mono format while preserving original sample rates.
+A macOS application for batch converting WAV audio files to mono format while preserving original sample rates.

+I made this because I wanted to convert a bunch of drum samples to mono format for a project with Erica SYnths 'Sample Drum' module, which only supports mono.

 ## Features